Fibrations by plane quartic curves with a canonical moving singularity: Quasi-elliptic function fields

 \begin{rem} Let $C|K$ be a quasi-elliptic curve, i.e., let $C$ be a regular proper geometrically integral curve over $K$ of genus $g=1$, which is non-smooth.
-One knows that $C$ can be embedded in $\PP^2(K)$ or $\PP^3(K)$ (see e.g. \cite[Theorem~11.13]{Tan21}).
-With the Riemann-Roch spaces we can see this explicitly.
+It is known that $C$ can be embedded in $\PP^2(K)$ or $\PP^3(K)$ (see e.g. \cite[Theorem~11.13]{Tan21}).
+The Riemann-Roch spaces allow for explicit realizations.
 Let $\pp$ be the only non-smooth point on $C$.
 In characteristic $p=3$ the function field $F|K = K(C)|K$ satisfies Theorem~\ref{2024_04_16_15:20}, hence $\deg(\pp)=3 \geq 2g+1$ and $H^0(\pp)=K \oplus Kx \oplus Kz$, so the complete linear system $|\pp|$ is very ample and it realizes $C$ as the plane curve

 In characteristic $p=2$ there are two possibilities: if $F|K$ satisfies Theorem~\ref{2023_05_26_02:00}~\ref{2023_05_26_02:01}, then $\deg(\pp^2)=4\geq 2g+1$ and $H^0(\pp^2)=K \oplus Kx \oplus Kx^2 \oplus Kz$, and so $|\pp^2|$ realizes $C$ as the complete intersection of the following two quadric surfaces in $\PP^3(K) = \Proj K[x_0,x_1,x_2,x_3]$